Thelma the Unicorn: Plot

-Eventually, Vic manages to book Thelma a spot on SparklePalooza.
-However, during an awards ceremony that Thelma is attending, Megan, after discovering her "horn" coming loose, confronts Thelma in the bathroom, washes off her unicorn disguise and threatens to reveal her deception.
+Vic manages to book Thelma a spot on SparklePalooza.
+During an awards ceremony that Thelma is attending, Megan, after discovering her "horn" coming loose, confronts Thelma in the bathroom, washes off her unicorn disguise and threatens to reveal her deception.
 Reluctantly, Thelma offers to permanently quit the music business to stop Megan from exposing her.
-Megan agrees, but warns Thelma of the consequences if she comes back.
-A heartbroken Thelma leaves, causing her to be declared missing.
-Two weeks later, Thelma hitches a ride with the driver who instigated her unicorn disguise and reveals that he's been hiding a secret from his girlfriend, as he feels that she wouldn't accept him for who he is.
+Megan accepts, and warns Thelma of the consequences if she comes back.
+A heartbroken Thelma leaves, and is declared missing.

+Two weeks later, Thelma hitches a ride with the driver who instigated her unicorn disguise.
+He reveals hiding a secret from his girlfriend, as he feels that she wouldn't accept him for who he is.
 Inspired, Thelma tells the driver to drop her off at a gas station where she reunites with her friends.

 Wanting to fix things, Thelma and her friends go to SparklePalooza just as Nikki is about to go on.
 After evading Nikki and Megan, Thelma dons her unicorn persona and proceeds to reveal her true self by wiping off her disguise.
-Although outraged at first, the crowd soon accepts Thelma for who she is when she and her friends play a song about embracing one's true self.
-Touched by her performance, a reformed Nikki rejects both Megan and Vic as her clients, Thelma and her friends return to the music business, now under a record deal made by Peggy.
+Although outraged at first, the crowd soon accepts Thelma for who she is when The Rusty Buckets play a song about embracing one's true self.
+Touched by the performance, a reformed Nikki rejects both Megan and Vic.
+Thelma and her friends return to the music business, now under a record deal made by Peggy.